Higher education in Afghanistan

-Higher education in Afghanistan, including post-secondary education, third stage, third level or tertiary education, falls under the Ministry of Higher Education which establishes government policies to reform higher education at Afghan universities.
+Higher education in Afghanistan, including post-secondary education, known locally as third-level or tertiary education, falls under the Ministry of Higher Education which establishes government policies to reform higher education at Afghan universities.

 Overview

-The rate of participation in higher education in Afghanistan is lower than that of many neighboring countries, due to various issues which impact overall education in Afghanistan.
+The rate of participation in higher education in Afghanistan is lower than that of many neighboring countries due to various issues that impact overall education in Afghanistan.
 According to statistics from UNESCO, the adult literacy rate was 38% in 2015, with less than 10% of students completing their secondary education.

 Afghan scientists produced just 1.4 publications per million inhabitants in 2014, according to Thomson Reuters' Web of Science (Science Citation Index Expanded), the lowest ratio in South Asia.
 The world average was 176 per million.
-However, the number of Afghan articles catalogued in this international database increased from seven to 44 between 2005 and 2014.
+However, the number of Afghan articles cataloged in this international database increased from seven to 44 between 2005 and 2014.
 Some 96.5% of articles produced between 2008 and 2014 had a foreign co-author.
-Most partners were based in the USA (97 articles), followed by the United Kingdom (52), Pakistan (29), Egypt and Japan (26 each).
+Most partners were based in the United States (97 articles), followed by the United Kingdom (52), Pakistan (29), Egypt, and Japan (26 each).
 Afghan articles were the most highly cited of any country in South Asia, with 9.7% of them featuring among the 10% most cited articles worldwide, compared to a G20 average of 10.2%.
 A high citation rate is common for countries producing a very small volume of scientific publications.

-Of the publications produced by Afghan scientists between 2008 and 2014, 114 (59%) of those catalogued in Thomson Reuters' Web of Science concerned medical sciences and 33 biological sciences.
-Ten articles concerned agriculture, five chemistry and two engineering.
+Of the publications produced by Afghan scientists between 2008 and 2014, 114 (59%) of those cataloged in Thomson Reuters' Web of Science concerned medical sciences and 33 biological sciences.
+There were ten articles about agriculture, five about chemistry, and two about engineering.

-The end of the War in Afghanistan in August 2021 and the Islamic Republic of Afghanistan's loss of control over the country to the Taliban had a negative impact on higher education, as universities were closed and academics were left without governmental support or funding.
+The end of the war in Afghanistan in August 2021 and the Islamic Republic of Afghanistan's loss of control over the country to the Taliban had a negative impact on higher education, as universities were closed and academics were left without governmental support or funding.
 These conditions led to many researchers attempting to leave the country so they could continue their research.

 On January 13, 2022, Abdul Baqi Haqqani, the Higher Education Minister of Afghanistan, announced that universities would reopen, but did not state a definitive timeframe for reopening.
 Among the issues facing the Taliban's reopening of schools, lack of funding and planning were listed.